-Bridge Tolls: Bridge toll revenues are projected to be \$158.3 million, which is \$7.1 million more than FY 23/24 Estimated Actual.
+Bridge Tolls: Bridge toll revenues are projected to be \$158.3 million, which is \$3.9 million more than FY 23/24 Actual.
 In March 2024, the Board approved the implementation of a new five-year program to annually increase the toll by \$0.50 beginning July 1, 2024.
-The increase in Bridge toll revenue is primarily due to this five-year toll increase program which is slightly offset by a projected decrease in toll violation revenue.
+The net increase in Bridge toll revenue is due to this five-year toll increase program which is offset by a projected decrease in toll violation revenue.

 Transit Fares: Transit ridership is expected to slowly increase as customers return from the pandemic travel patterns.
-For FY 24/25, Bus fare revenue is estimated to increase \$0.5 million.
-Bus ridership is forecasted to increase by 4.9% from FY 23/24 estimated actuals.
-Ferry fare revenue is projected to increase \$0.7 million.
-Ferry ridership is forecasted to increase by 5.7%.
+For FY 24/25, Bus fare revenue is estimated to increase \$0.4 million.
+Bus ridership is forecasted to increase by 2.9% from FY 23/24 actuals.
+Ferry fare revenue is projected to increase \$0.1 million.
+Ferry ridership is forecasted to remain flat.
 In March 2023, the Board approved a new five-year fare increase program for Bus and Ferry fares which on average will annually raise Bus fares by \$0.10 and Ferry fares by \$0.18.

 Other Operating Income: Other Operating Income includes the continuation of approximately \$2.2 million in Regional Measure 2 (RM2) funds to assist in subsidizing Bus Route 580.
-Similarly, the District will receive approximately \$0.7 million in Regional Measure 3 (RM3) funds from the Metropolitan Transportation Commission (MTC) to support Bus Route 580 service, which is a reduction of \$1.5 million from what was received in FY 23/24.
-The Proposed Budget assumes a reduction in other operating income of \$0.3 million in other miscellaneous revenue sources (e.g. advertising, parking, etc.).
+Similarly, the District will receive approximately \$0.7 million in Regional Measure 3 (RM3) funds from the Metropolitan Transportation Commission (MTC) to support Bus Route 580 service, which is a reduction of \$1.5 million from what was received in FY 23/24 from a one-time allocation in FY 23/24.
+The Adopted Budget assumes a reduction in other operating income of \$0.3 million in other miscellaneous revenue sources (e.g. advertising, parking, etc.).

 State Operating Assistance: State Operating Assistance is projected to increase by \$0.6 million in FY 24/25.
 State Operating Assistance is composed primarily of three funding sources: 1.)
 State Transit Assistance (STA) program projected to be \$12.8 million; and 2.)
 Transportation Development Act (TDA) funds of \$14.3 million; and 3.)
 One-Time State Operating Assistance of \$2.8 million.
-See page 56 for a detailed overview of STA/TDA funding.
+See page 57 for a detailed overview of STA/TDA funding.

-Federal Operating Income: FY 24/25 Proposed Budget includes \$65,200 in federal grants from Federal Emergency Management Agency (FEMA) for the Ferry Active Threat Exercise Program.
+Federal Operating Income: FY 24/25 Adopted Budget includes \$65,200 in federal grants from Federal Emergency Management Agency (FEMA) for the Ferry Active Threat Exercise Program.